TLeaves/chromium-crosswalk/docs/login/user_types.md

 cryptohome is mounted on tmpfs, and none of the data from the user session is persisted after the guest session ends.

-To test guest session state, use `GaiaSessionMixin` - this will set up appropriate guest session flags.
+To test guest session state, use `GuestSessionMixin` - this will set up appropriate guest session flags.

-Testing guest user login is more complicated, as guest login required Chrome restart.
+Testing guest user login is more complicated, as guest login requires Chrome restart.
 The test will require two parts:
 *   `PRE_BrowserTest` test that requests login
 *   `BrowserTest` that can test guest session state